baumlin/raspberrypi/libreelec/scripts/shutdown/README.md

 # LibreELEC Power Button
-The code and instructions are taken from https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi and adapted for LibreELEC.
+The code and instructions are taken from https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi and adapted for the usage with LibreELEC.
+It allows to safely turn on/shutdown a Raspberry Pi running LibreELEC via a hardware button, instead of (un-)plugging the power source or shutting it off via the GUI.

 ## Installing RPi.GPIO on LibreELEC
 ```console